The department offers the following graduate degree programs:

 - Joint Programs (JD/MA, JD/MPA, and JD/PhD) with the School of Law

 Much more detailed information relating to the degrees offered by the Department of Political Science is contained in supplements issued to students by the department.
-Students and prospective students should consult these as well as the UA Graduate School catalog.

 Information about the JD/MA, JD/MPA, and JD/PhD programs can be found through the University’s School of Law.
 Please note that students must be accepted into both programs independently before being accepted into the dual enrollment program.